rajannpatel/ubuntupbx/README.md

 > [!IMPORTANT]
 > <img align="right" alt="Info Bubble" width="50" src="./images/icons8-info-100.png" />
 > #### Ubuntu Pro is FREE for personal use or commercial evaluation on 5 machines
-> FreePBX dependencies (Asterisk, NodeJS, etc) are secure on Ubuntu until 2034.
+> FreePBX dependencies (Asterisk, NodeJS, etc) get security patches on Ubuntu until 2034.
 > - Ubuntu Pro: security patching for all open source software on Ubuntu for 10 years
 > - Ubuntu Pro Legacy: extends security patching on Ubuntu 24.04 LTS until April 2036
+> <sub>
+> - Ubuntu Pro: security patching for all open source software on Ubuntu for 10 years
+> - Ubuntu Pro Legacy: extends security patching on Ubuntu 24.04 LTS until April 2036
+> </sub>

 2. Install **j2cli** and process the Jinja tags to create a valid YAML file